redbKIT/redbKIT/README.md

 A gallery of applications is provided in the folder [`Problems/`](https://github.com/redbKIT/redbKIT/tree/master/Problems).

-To check that the code is correctly working, please follow these instructions, please type in the MATLAB prompt
+To check that the code is correctly working, please type in the MATLAB prompt

-	>> setPath
 	>> cd Problems
 	>> test_all